-This question asked respondents to identify which active school travel enforcement priorities were most important to them ("Of the following active school travel enforcement priorities, which is most important to you? (select one)", and the 5 different options below were available selections.
-Biannual safety reviews, participating in educational campaigns, and deterring unsafe behaviours near the school were the top 3 priorities for respondents.
+Question 3 asked respondents to identify which active school travel enforcement priorities were most important to them ("Of the following active school travel enforcement priorities, which is most important to you? (select one)", and the 5 different options below were available selections.

-Figure 20 - Responses to the Question "Of the following active school travel enforcement priorities, which is most important to you?"
+Figure 17 - Summary of Responses to the Question "Of the following active school travel enforcement priorities, which is most important to you?"